Dasudian/dsd_docs/dsd-dsdb/tools/shell.md

 `auth`
 Prompts you for your username and password.
-`influx` uses those credentials when querying a database.
+`dsdb` uses those credentials when querying a database.

 `connect <host:port>`
 Connect to a different server without exiting the shell.
-By default, `influx` connects to `localhost:8086`.
+By default, `dsdb` connects to `localhost:8086`.
-If you do not specify either the host or the port, `influx` assumes the default setting for the missing attribute.
+If you do not specify either the host or the port, `dsdb` assumes the default setting for the missing attribute.

 `consistency <level>`
 Sets the write consistency level: `any`, `one`, `quorum`, or `all`.

 `exit`
-Quits the `influx` shell.
+Quits the `dsdb` shell.

 `format <format>`
 Specifies the format of the server responses: `json`, `csv`, or `column`.